Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 \subsection{Conventional Methods}

-Ever since the formalization of the concept of protein-ligand docking, researchers have been trying to predict the binding affinity or energy based on human understanding of physics and chemistry.
+Since the formalization of the concept of protein-ligand docking, researchers have been trying to predict the binding affinity or energy based on human understanding of physics and chemistry.
 These methods were often called scoring functions, rather than predictors or models, because they almost always tool the forms of additive functions, combining various engineered physio-chemical terms.
-Traditionally, these conventional scoring functions have been roughly divided into the following three categories, in multiple works \citep{cheng2009, ballester2010, ashtawy2012}:
+Traditionally, these conventional scoring functions have been roughly divided into the following three categories \citep{cheng2009, ballester2010, ashtawy2012}: Physics-based methods, empirical methods, and knowledge-based potential methods.
+Among these, physics-based methods represent the most direct attempt to calculate binding affinity from first principles, and thus form a natural starting point for our discussion.